This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Golf courses

-Whether you're after a relaxing 9 hole golf course, or 18 holes of challenging undulation and course features, Dunedin is sure to impress.
+Whether you're after a relaxing nine-hole golf course, or 18 holes of challenging undulation and course features, Dunedin is sure to impress.
 Dunedin's courses are all within close proximity to the city centre.

 Read more

-Dunedin has half a dozen family-oriented sailing and yacht clubs, reflecting the close relationship the city has with Otago Harbour and the Pacific Ocean.
+Dunedin has half a dozen family-oriented sailing and yacht clubs.
 If you are looking for places to pop your own boat into the water, you’ll need tips about ramp locations and safe sailing in the harbour.
 We recommend getting in touch with one of the Dunedin clubs.

 Read more